shapeandshare/dicebox.core/README.md

     test_batch_size = 500
 ```

-Defines the directoried used for the various file system operations.
+Defines the directories used for the various file system operations.
 ```
 [DIRECTORY]
     dataset_base_directory = datasets